Support to help you

 - Are you unable to do something because you've missed classes?
 Students who don't attend often have difficulty understanding the requirements of a task.
 Sometimes they get so far behind that they don't even know how to catch up.

-Where studies have been unavoidably disrupted, you should approach your faculty.
+Where studies have been unavoidably disrupted, you should approach your college.

 - Make sure that you understand all feedback.
 Read it thoroughly and ask your tutor for further explanation where necessary.
 Then take the steps necessary to improve.
 Remind yourself of this feedback when working on further assignments.